No products in the cart

 A few hours of drying later and here we are at our final stage, the Matte Topcoat!
 For maximum strength, varnish seems appropriate for this project since, restored in this way, many small hands can still tinker on this school desk.
 Maximum strength = 3 layers!

 I can already hear you saying ”yes, but what good was the stick of white chalk used in the materials list?”
 It is used to activate your blackboard on the piece of furniture.
 How to do this?
 It’s simple, all you have to do is lightly pass the chalk across the entire surface of the board and then gently wipe it with a clean cloth.
 This chalk dust will blend in with the already existing chalk in the Colorantic paint and you will be able to write on your new surface without any problem!

 And there you go!
 You are now ready to go back to school or, at least, ready to remember all the beautiful memories and experiences that you have experienced!
-I hope with all my heart that this project will have made you smile and dream, because it is often the case when I use this chalk painting for my projects, the colors are so inspiring!
+I hope with all my heart that this project will have made you smile and dream because it is often the case when I use this chalk based paint for my projects, the colours are so inspiring!